Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 Wands

 Wands mean fire, creativity.
 Fire can have a creative function.
-But he can also be a destructive force if left unchecked.
+But it can also be a destructive force if left unchecked.

 Usually, the suit has the meaning of a magical moment of beginnings.
-If you are faced with the dominance of sticks in divination, this means that the time has come for the realization of a creative dream.
+If you encounter the dominance of sticks in fortune telling, this means that the time has come to realize a creative dream.

-It doesn't necessarily mean painting or writing, for example, though anything is possible!
-The cards may indicate that it is time to start your own business by taking on risk.
+This doesn't necessarily mean painting or writing, for example, although anything is possible!
+The cards may indicate that it is time to start your own business, taking risks.

 • Motivation.